PingOne Advanced Identity Cloud

 By using federation to authenticate your tenant administrators to Advanced Identity Cloud, you can quickly and easily provision and deprovision users from your centralized identity provider (IdP) instead of managing them separately in each Advanced Identity Cloud tenant environment.

 The groups feature allows you to add and remove tenant administrators depending on their group membership in your IdP.
-You can also specify the type of administrator access for an entire group of users.
+You can also specify the level of administrator access (super administrator[1] or tenant administrator) for groups of users.

 Advanced Identity Cloud lets you configure federated access in two main ways: